Account Types and Registration

 • No individual stocks, bonds, options, direct participation programs, or REITs (those are Series 7 products).

-Registration: Who Gets the Assets at Death
+Which Registration Determines Who Gets the Assets at Death?

 RegistrationAt Death of One Owner